bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 At each group or subgroup, the decision of whether to split and if so, which split to use depends on whether a split can reduce the loss of that group and how much each split decreases loss.
 We choose the split which minimizes $$ Loss $$.

 Let's describe what's happening intuitively.
-The current model has different levels of error for different parts of the feature space.
-It overpredict for some samples, underpredicts others and by varying magnitudes. *By segmenting the feature space such that the errors in each subgroup is similar, the errors can be predicted more accurately, enhancing model performance.*
+The current model has different levels of errors in different parts of the feature space.
+It overpredicts for some samples, underpredicts for others and by varying magnitudes. *By segmenting the feature space such that the errors in each subgroup are similar, more specific and thus, better adjustments can be computed for each subgroup, enhancing overall model performance.*

 ### Overfitting

-To prevent model overfitting, the height of trees are limited, limiting the number of subgroups which can be formed.
+To prevent model overfitting, the maximum height of trees are limited.
+This limits the number of subgroups (leaves) which can be formed.
 Also, the decrease in loss from a split must exceed a certain threshold for XGBoost to allow it.
 This is modelled into the $$ Loss $$ via an additional regualarization term, $$ \gamma T\ where\ T\ is\ the\ number\ of\ leaves $$ which was ommited earlier on to prevent confusion.

 ## Optimizations

-The following optimizations improve XGBoost's training speed and accuracy.
+XGBoost employs many interesting optimizations to increase training speed and accuracy.

-- Parallelization
+**Weighted Quantile Sketch** for finding approximate best split point - An ordinary quantile sketch used by most models divides the data into equally sized bin/quantiles based on their feature values to form a histogram.
+The tree algorithm then finds an approximate best split by iterating through the boundaries of each quantile.
+In the weighted quantile sketch, each data point is weighted by its Hessian, $$ h_i $$ and the bins/quantiles are formed such that they have equal weights (instead of points).
+It can be shown that by doing this, areas of lower confidence will have more quantiles assigned and vice versa.
+This results in the model being more detailed in its search for areas which require it.

-Out of core computing
+**Parallelization** -

-Sparsity Awareness
+**Hardware Optimizations**

-Column and Row Sampling
+**Sparsity Awareness**

-Weighted Quantile Sketch
+**Column and Row Sampling**